 - ORDER BOOKS ONLINE – at our Banned Bookstore through Loyalty Books.

-- CONTACT – Andrew Batcher, with questions about the festival or to become a sponsor
+- CONTACT – Andrew Batcher, with questions

 The overturning of Roe v.
 Wade and affirmative action, the targeting of LGBTQIA+ people, the whitewashing of history and other attempts to overthrow democracy make it clear that right-wing factions are set on enshrining hate into local, state and federal policies.
 Book banning is an historic, fascist tactic designed to silence, target and marginalize people.

-From the organizers’ perspectives, it’s important for progressive faith communities to come together in solidarity with marginalized groups whose stories are being silenced and even erased by these efforts.
+Through the festival, organizers and sponsors raised awareness of efforts to ban books and demonstrate why it’s important for progressive faith communities to come together in solidarity with marginalized groups whose stories are being silenced and even erased by these efforts.

 The festival originated within the Unitarian Universalist (UU) Potomac Partnership (Cedar Lane Unitarian Universalist Congregation (CLUUC), UU Congregation of Fairfax and River Road UU Congregation).
 Other organizers, represented by more than 30 grassroots volunteers, include Loyalty Bookstores, Washington Ethical Society, UU Congregation of Columbia (MD), Rainbow Defense Coalition, Davies UU Congregation (MD), UU Congregation of Rockville, Unity of Fairfax, Rock Spring Congregational United Church of Christ, the Virginia UU State Action Network, This Queer Book Saved My Life podcast, Grassroots Comedy, NOVA Prism Center, Virginia Red Wine and Blue, FCPS Pride, the Fairfax County Federation of Teachers, SURJ NoVA (Showing Up for Racial Justice Northern Virginia), the Hamkae Center, Mason Creative Writing, Drag Story Hour DMV, Montgomery County Friends of the Library and the ACLU of Maryland.
 The organizing team grows every week.